Thanksgiving is a day full of family, friends, football and, most importantly, food — turkey, pies and an array of Thanksgiving side dishes.

 You then drizzle olive oil over it and mix it all up with delicious autumn spices, like allspice, ginger and curry powder.
 Next, pop it all into the oven until the fruits and veggies are tender, and then finish it all off with Medjool dates and parsley.
 Yum!

 Photo: Food Faith Fitness

 The secret to this dairy-free but super creamy alfredo sauce is cauliflower — genius!
-Blending it until smooth then spread over thinly sliced sweet potatoes.
+Blend it until smooth, and then spread over thinly sliced sweet potatoes.
 It’s a double dose of veggies, but I bet no one will be able to tell!

 Photo: The Pretty Bee

 This green bean casserole is better the original and comes complete with fried onions and all.
 The key here is the cashew.

 The cashews are soaked and blended with almond milk, creating a creamy base for the mushrooms and green beans.
 Tossing the onions with whole-grain breadcrumbs results in a crispy onion topping you’re going to love.

 This healthy Thanksgiving recipe is sure to be a new holiday favorite.
 You won’t find gobs of butter or marshmallows in this one.